 If you’re like most people, my guess is that – at least some of the time – you feel a little blue or a little anxious.
 Maybe you feel more than a little that way.

 Regardless, figuring out the why can be tough, right?
-Especially when you’re constantly being told to “think positively,” or to “control your thoughts” so that you can “manifest the best reality” – or to stop complaining about your “first world problems.”
+Especially when you’re constantly being told to “think positively,” or to stop complaining about your “first world problems.”

 What you might not know is that those messages may, in fact, be causing or exacerbating those negative feelings.
 Your feelings might be out of control precisely because you keep pushing them down and trying to make them go away.

 Rates of depression and anxiety have skyrocketed in developed nations, especially in the U.S., over the course of the past few decades.
 This has occurred in tandem with very specific trends in our broader culture.

 We (collectively) have never been under so much stress and economic uncertainty, we’ve never been under more pressure to perform at work — oftentimes around the clock due to technological availability — and, most importantly, many of us have never been so isolated.

 The internet, wonderful as it may be, has a lot of people preferring to “Netflix and Chill” rather than spending quality time with the people they care about, and this is a big problem because our brains are hardwired for relationship.

 No matter how hard we fight it, human beings are bioengineered to exist in relationship – to prioritize being with other people, to value listening and feeling heard.